anjuna-security/apm-secure-deployments/README.md

 In this repo you will find a collection of scripts for securely deploying the Anjuna Policy Manager on each of the major cloud providers.

-Please find the instructions for deploying the Anjuna Policy Manager on a Confidential Container in Azure with AMD-SEV Confidential VMs [here](azure/README.md).
+You can find the instructions for deploying the Anjuna Policy Manager on a Confidential Container in Azure with AMD-SEV Confidential VMs [here](azure/README.md).
 More platforms are planned to be supported in the future.

 The Anjuna Policy Manager Server will be deployed securely inside a Secure Enclave.
 For technical details about our products, please visit our [documentation website](https://docs.anjuna.io).